Matthew McConaughey says there's an 'initiation process' in Hollywood - ExBulletin

 Matthew McConaughey made his way to Hollywood 30 years ago, but has had some ups and downs along the way.

-In an interview with PeopleMcConaughey shared that there is an “initiation process” in the industry and he wouldn't have it any other way.
+In a interview with peopleMcConaughey shared that there is an “initiation process” in the industry, and he wouldn't have it any other way.

+“Like everyone, I’ve had my ups and downs,” he told the outlet.

 The actor continued, “Overall, I believe there has been an inherent goodwill towards me, but that hasn't stopped me from finding my own initiation into the industry.”